Comparing Purple Innovation (PRPL) & Its Peers

 |2.50

-Purple Innovation presently has a consensus price target of $21.27, suggesting a potential upside of 111.46%.
+Purple Innovation presently has a consensus target price of $21.27, suggesting a potential upside of 111.46%.
 As a group, “Household furniture” companies have a potential upside of 27.22%.
-Given Purple Innovation’s higher possible upside, research analysts plainly believe Purple Innovation is more favorable than its peers.
+Given Purple Innovation’s higher probable upside, equities research analysts plainly believe Purple Innovation is more favorable than its peers.

 Institutional & Insider Ownership

-62.1% of shares of all “Household furniture” companies are held by institutional investors.
-24.9% of Purple Innovation shares are held by company insiders.
-Comparatively, 9.3% of shares of all “Household furniture” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+62.1% of shares of all “Household furniture” companies are owned by institutional investors.
+24.9% of Purple Innovation shares are owned by insiders.
+Comparatively, 9.3% of shares of all “Household furniture” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 Summary